 An inevitable side-effect of having the Bikelab at Sun Microsystems was my exposure to a whole new computing culture… I was a Unix and SPARC noob when I landed there, and the learning curves were steep and plentiful.
 This article, which also kicked off an ongoing series in SunWorld Japan, reflected some of the ways that Sun’s technology was affecting the BEHEMOTH project.

 A common and reasonable question there was, “why do you need all those OTHER computers?”
-The answer boils down to power management, and is still, 20 years later, a significant design issue.
+The answer boils down to power management, and is still, decades later, a significant design issue.
 This article in SunExpert from about the same time describes the system from a humorous and geeky perspective…

 by Steven K. Roberts

 SunWorld – April, 1992

 You can take your SPARCstation with you — even if your preferred method of transportation is a bicycle.